 - CHE 4381 Advanced Inorganic Chemistry (3 hours)

 - CHE 4439 Biochemistry I (4 hours)

 - SCI 4109 Chemistry Research Proposal (1 hours)

 - SCI 4209 Research Problems in Chemistry (2 hours)

 In addition to the aforementioned chemistry courses, there are other mandatory courses.
-Please see pages 94, 229 and 230 of the 2014-2015 Catalog for more information.
+Please see the HPU catalog for more information.